 Relying on immutable backups stored locally within the physical data center is an expensive risk for many organizations.
 These organizations leverage removable media, such as disk or tape, to create an “air gap” between the production environment, primary backup repository and the backup copies.
 However, management is cumbersome and the time to retrieve, rehydrate and restore data from cold media is at odds with the dwindling RTOs demanded today.

-The best way to truly protect backups from ransomware is to replicate them off-site to a secure cloud location.
+The best way to truly protect backups from ransomware is to replicate them off-site to a secure, immutable cloud storage location.
 At Unitrends, our data protection solution begins with a Linux appliance deployed locally.
 Hardening of the Linux OS kernel helps camouflage backups from Windows-targeting malware.
 Predictive analytics flag anomalies within the backup data and Recovery Assurance testing validates backups for integrity and recoverability, down to the application and services level.
 Unitrends can then replicate backups to a variety of cloud destinations, including Forever Cloud.

 However, no external source, not even the source appliance, can modify, change or delete backups as they are stored on immutable blocks.
 Unitrends encrypts all data in transit and at rest with AES 256-bit encryption and meets major industry regulations for compliance and security including SOC 2, HIPAA, GDPR and more.

 Defense against ransomware requires a multifaceted, continuous effort combining end-user training and awareness, security controls and configurations, and a well-tested BCDR strategy.
 As part of your BCDR solution, Unitrends provides protection against and recovery from these advanced threats.

 Interested in learning more about how Unitrends solutions and immutable cloud storage can help shore up your organization’s defenses?
 Get in touch today!